Luffa aegyptiaca: Uses

+Culinary

 The young fruit is eaten as a vegetable and is commonly grown for that purpose in tropical Asia.
+The young shoots, flowers and leaves can be cooked, and the mature seeds can be roasted for consumption.

+Sponge

 Unlike the young fruit, the fully ripened fruit is strongly fibrous and inedible, and is used to make scrubbing bath sponges.
 Due to the use as a scrubbing sponge, it is also known by the common names dishrag gourd, rag gourd, sponge gourd, and vegetable-sponge.
 It is also called smooth luffa to distinguish it from the ridged luffa (Luffa acutangula), which is used for the same purposes.

-The young shoots, flowers and leaves can be cooked, and the mature seeds can be roasted for consumption.
+Oil extract

 An edible oil can be extracted from the seeds.
 The resulting oil meal can be fed to rabbits and catfish, or used as a fertilizer.

-In art
+Art

-In Israel, Luffa aegyptiaca has been in use since the time of the Late Roman Empire.
+In the Levant, Luffa aegyptiaca has been in use since late antiquity.
 Young fruits were used for food.
 Mature fruits were used as bath sponges.
-Luffa aegyptiaca fruits were decorated for the first time in art of the Byzantine era in Israel only.
-The fruits were decorated on mosaics of churches and synagogues in Israel.
+Roman mosaics featuring Luffa aegyptiaca fruits have been discovered in churches and synagogues throughout Israel and Israeli-occupied territories.